aditya-an1l/aditya-an1l/README.md

 I usually use these tools in conjunction, even though this seems like an exhaustive list.
 This is not a complete list, obviously, for I am quite fuzzy about working with many tools.

 For example, you can see I have more than one type of text editor for programming.
 But each has its own uses.
-For example, I find Neovim quite good for programming, but VSCode has somewhat better support for collaboration.
+I find Neovim quite good for programming, but VSCode has somewhat better support for collaboration.
 Sublime is also surprisingly fast to run with low startup times in a small portable non-cli environment.